 Minnesota Harassment Restraining Order

 In Minnesota, dealing with protective orders can be confusing.
-There is both the “Harassment Restraining Order” and the “Order for Protection.”
-This article is an attempt to clarify some question about a Harassment Restraining Order.
+There is both the “Harassment Restraining Order” and the “Order for Protection” – both with the ultimate goal of protecting victims of harassment in Minneapolis.

 A Harassment Restraining Order (also known as “HRO”) inhibits a person from contacting or harassing the petitioner (aka the “accuser”).
 No special relationship needs to be established between the parties for an HRO to be issued.

-The definition of “harassment” includes a single incident of physical or sexual assault, or repeated incidents of intrusive or unwanted acts, words or gestures that have or are intended to have a substantial adverse effect on the safety or security of another, regardless of the relationship between the parties.
-Minn Stat. § 609.748.
+A single incident of physical or sexual assault, or repeated incidents of intrusive or unwanted acts, words, or gestures that have or are intended to have a substantial adverse effect on the safety or security of another, regardless of the relationship between the parties.

 A person who is alleging “harassment” may seek an HRO or the parent or guardian of a minor who is a victim of harassment may seek an HRO on behalf of the minor.